What is Lumbago (acute lumbago)?

 - Purely muscular tension

-Red Flags – Warning signs of more serious illnesses
+Red Flags – Warning signs for more serious conditions

-In my many years of experience with natural pain management, I have learned that certain warning signs require immediate medical evaluation before self-treatment can be considered.
+In my many years of experience with natural pain treatment, I have learned: certain warning signs require immediate medical clarification before self-treatment can be considered.

-- Cauda equina syndrome: bladder/bowel emptying disorders, breeches anesthesia
+- Cauda equina syndrome: Bladder/bowel dysfunction, saddle anesthesia

 - Progressive neurological deficits: Increasing paralysis or sensory disturbances

-- Systemic disease: fever, weight loss, night pain
+- Systemic disease: Fever, weight loss, nocturnal pain

-- Suspected malignancy: history of cancer, pain independent of movement
+- Suspected malignancy: Cancer history, pain independent of movement

 Functional tests in practice